swisskyrepo/InternalAllTheThings/docs/cloud/azure/azure-access-and-token.md

 ## Primary Refresh Token

 A Primary Refresh Token (PRT) is a key artifact in the authentication and identity management process in Microsoft's Azure AD (Azure Active Directory) environment.
 The PRT is primarily used for maintaining a seamless sign-in experience on devices.

+:warning: A PRT is valid for 90 days and is continuously renewed as long as the device is in use.
+However, it's only valid for 14 days if the device is not in use.

 * Use PRT token
     ```ps1